-The Kranzbach is the exact opposite of a business hotel: the people who come here in holiday, are looking for rest, relaxation and energy.
-They attend yoga courses and swim a few laps before breakfast.
-We decided to put it to the test with our model Melanie & our illustrator Kera Till created the beautiful drawings.
+Das Kranzbach is the opposite of a business hotel: the people who come here are looking for rest, relaxation and energy.
+They attend yoga courses and swim a few laps in the huge outdoor swimming pool.
+We decided to put it to the test – and found heaven on earth.

 However, the outbreak of the First World War in 1914 destroyed the Bavarian dream of the young British woman.
 She returned to England and there are many indications, that Lady Portman never actually saw her completed countryhouse.

-In the year 2007 an Austrian hotelier took possession of the property, had it carefully renovated and built a wooden extension for more guests, that fits nicely into the landscape.
+In the year 2007 an Austrian hotelier took possession of Das Kranzbach.
+He had it carefully renovated and built a wooden extension for more guests, that fits nicely into the landscape.
 The 31 rooms in the main house, the stone-built Mary Portman House, are reminiscent of the furnishings in an English country mansion from the last century.
 We highly recommend the rooms here.
 The hotel even engaged a British architect to design the interior furnishings – Ilse Crawford from London.

 In comparison, the 98 rooms in the new extension are very modern: Lots of light wood and individual balconies facing south.
 The highlight is of course the enormous wellness area with its outdoor pool (heated in the winter) and large sunbathing lawn.
 The spa’s facilities are not only big, but also very cosy!
 Unlike many other temples of wellness the architects have actually managed to, despite the large number of square metres, to create a living room atmosphere, which is indeed quite unique.
 The service offer provided is also hard to beat: there are yoga courses in a room with a view to the outdoors and 25 treatment rooms with an impressive 13 therapists and one doctor.
 In addition, there are workshops with specialists, who abide in the hotel like artists-in-residence.
 They range from sleep experts to Qi Gong coaches and even astrology gurus.